dotnet/docs/docs/csharp/tutorials/ranges-indexes.md

 ---
-title: Explore ranges of data using indexes and ranges
+title: Explore ranges of data using indices and ranges
-description: This advanced tutorial teaches you to explore data using indexes and ranges to examine slices of a sequential data set. ms.date: 04/19/2019 ms.custom: mvc
+description: This advanced tutorial teaches you to explore data using indices and ranges to examine slices of a sequential data set. ms.date: 04/19/2019 ms.custom: mvc
 ---